Matsilagi/Zombie-Survival-v1.11-Fix/README.md

 ```
 2024/07/14
-	* Added custom voices for G-String Playermodels and Cyber Diver playermodels (Soon to be included in a ZS Customs pack for my personal branch of this gamemode).
+	* Added custom voices for lots of "Valve-friendly" playermodels (G-String, HL2 Survivor, Cyber Diver, Obsidian Conflict, just to name a few)
 	* Started categorizing valve-friendly playermodels to have voice packs.

 2024/07/13